priyanshunayan/hacker-news-cli/README.md

 ## Usage

 See the Latest news by:
-> hacker latest -n 20
+> hacker top -n 20

 This will give twenty results.
 Change the number to change the number of news items.